Anfal campaign: Arabization

 Arabization, another major element of al-Anfal, was a tactic used by Saddam Hussein's regime to drive pro-insurgent populations out of their homes in villages and cities like Kirkuk, which are in the valuable oil field areas, and relocate them in the southern parts of Iraq.
 The campaign used heavy population redistribution, most notably in Kirkuk, the results of which now plague negotiations between Iraq's Shi'a United Iraqi Alliance and the Kurdish Kurdistani Alliance.
 Saddam's Ba'athist regime built several public housing facilities in Kirkuk as part of his "Arabisation", shifting poor Arabs from Iraq's southern regions to Kirkuk with the lure of inexpensive housing.
 Another part of the Arabisation campaign was the census of October 1987.
 Citizens who failed to turn up for the October 1987 census were no longer recognized as Iraqi citizens.
 Most of the Kurdish population who learned that a census was taking place did not take part in the census.
+The government was particularly concerned with seven Kurdish tribes, the Zargush, Qaralus, Gurkush, Kaka'i, Suramiri, Arkawazi, and Hamawand.